fourTheorem/uv-python-lambda/README.md

 - ⚡️ Package and deploy Lambda Functions faster with `uv`'s speed
 - 📦 Support workspaces in a monorepo with [uv workspaces](https://docs.astral.sh/uv/concepts/workspaces/)

+`uv-python-lambda` is based on [aws-lambda-python-alpha](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-lambda-python-alpha-readme.html) with some differences:

+- It only supports `uv` for packaging - there is no Poetry or pip support
+- It supports workspaces so you can build multiple Lambda functions from different uv workspaces and have their dependencies included correctly.
+This is useful for, but not limited to, monorepos.

 ## API

 See [API.md](API.md)